 Interested in learning more about gardening?
 Here you can find all the essentials you need to get started!

 Fun home decor.

-Homre bars, renovations and DIY certainly became the norm for many of us during 2020.
-While my own father stuck to his hobbies during the lockdown, my father in law took up something a little different.
-He began wood working, and shortly was able to make hundreds of different household items.
+Home bars, renovations and DIY certainly became the norm for many of us during 2020.
+While my own father stuck to his hobbies during the lockdown, my father-in-law took up something a little different.
+He began woodworking and shortly was able to make hundreds of different household items.
 More recently he built a home bar, and what does every home bar need?
 Signage!
 These personalied ‘road signs’ from Etsy are perfect for your home watering hole.
 With fitting names such as The Covid Arms or The Lockdown Inn, you’re bound to find something to suit any Dad!
 Already have a name or whimsical saying?
 No problem!
 These signs are made to order and to suit your needs.

 A personalised pet portrait.

 Whether you’re DIYing your own beer caddy or commissioning a custom pet portrait, it’s the thought that counts.
 Some of you may not know this but I recently tapped back into my inner creative and have started offering illustrating work.
 While I could go on about this for a full blog post, I’m just here to highlight my portrait service!
 We commissioned a piece many years ago for my father’s birthday of his dog, and it’s still his pride and joy.
 As a nation, we love our pets.
 A personal illustration is a wonderful gift that will keep on giving for years to come.

 Interested in a unique digital portrait?
 Get in touch with me via my Facebook, Instagram or even my Twitter to discuss.
 You’ll receive tailored advice, free tweaks and changes, and the final product straight to your email.
 Furthermore, I offer advice on printing and also supply lineart for any future memorial tattoos.
 Receiving your portrait digitally reduces our carbon footprint by cutting down on shipping, and also means you can print as many as you want in whatever size you need.